 - Exceptional battery life only when using the bear minimum features

 Last but not least we want to mention the new Garmin Instinct Solar lineup with several models and looks to choose from.
 These watches last up to 56 days on a single charge.
 They look great and offer lots of functionality from a brand you can trust.

 Mobvoi’s Ticwatch Pro 4G LTE

-However, 30 days of battery life is still a much longer lifespan than most smartwatches can boast.
-This is thanks to the watch’s layered display technology, which means it actually has two displays – OLED and LED.
-OLED stands for organic light emitting diode, which is a similar display used in TV screens, smartphones and computer monitors.
-As you can imagine, this display mode uses much more battery power than the LED screen.
-How it works is the LED display is activated when you’re not using the OLED display.
+However, 30 days of battery life is much longer than most smartwatches.
+This is thanks to layered display technology, meaning it has two displays – OLED and LED.
+OLED stands for organic light-emitting diode, similar to TVs, and smartphones.
+As you can imagine, this display mode uses more battery power than the LED screen.
+The LED display is activated when you’re not using the OLED display.

 This, of course, is optional and can be changed in your settings.
-The catch is that if you do change the settings display to OLED only, you’ll have to charge your watch every two days.
-But this still isn’t as often as the Apple Watch Series 5, which struggles to make it past the 24 hour mark and has to do with the flagship feature Apple created for it called the Always On Display.
-In OLED mode, the Ticwatch pro has great fitness tracking apps and features like google assistant, power by Wear OS, Google’s smartwatch operating system.
+If you do change the settings display to OLED only, you’ll have to charge your watch every two days.
+But this still isn’t as often as the Apple Watch Series 5, which struggles to make it past the 24-hour mark and has the flagship Always On Display.
+In OLED mode, the Ticwatch Pro has great fitness tracking apps and features like google assistant, powered by Wear OS, and Google’s smartwatch operating system.

 - Smarter than most fitness watches